23. The Great Ball at Satan's

 In 1848, the Russian composer Mikhail Ivanovich Glinka (1804-1857) wrote the symphonic poem Kamarinskaya in which he introduced this popular Russian tune.

-Click here to listen to an instrumental version of the kamarinskaya
+You can listen to an instrumental version of a kamarinskaya here:

 A salamander-conjurer who did not burn in the fireplace